idossha/TI-CSC/README.md

 `bash start-ana.sh` and follow the prompts.

-If you run multiple consecutive analyses, it is highly recommended to move the previous `sim_SubjectName` elsewhere.
+If you run multiple consecutive analyses, it is highly recommended to move the previous `sim_SubjectID` elsewhere.

 #### Optimizer Requirements: